callum-hart/mono/misc/documentation notes.md

 ## Language

-***Note to self:** I wonder whether it's more appropriate & relatable to refer to mono as a preprocessor...?*
+**Note to self:** *I wonder whether it's more appropriate & relatable to refer to mono as a preprocessor...?*

 > Note: the mono language is still under development.
-This section contains the specification - defining standards, whilst providing an insight into what's to come.
+This section contains the language specification - defining standards, whilst providing an insight into what's to come.

 > You can find the [proposed syntax here](), although it's recommended to read the language specification first. *IMO it's better to understand what's happening at a higher level, before deleving into semantics & syntx*.